Quito Revolution (1809–1812): First Autonomous Junta of Quito (10 August - October 1809)

 Juan Pío Montúfar, Marquis of Selva Alegre, was installed as President of the Junta, who still recognized King Ferdinand VII as the only legitimate authority, but not the local Spanish colonial authorities.

 The Junta organized an army of 2,000 men to defend the city of Quito.
-They requested help from the territories of Cuenca, Guayaquil and Popayán, but these refused when they learned that the viceroy of Peru, José Fernando de Abascal, had embarked on a campaign against Quito.
+They requested help from the territories of Cuenca, Guayaquil and Popayán, but these refused when they learned that José Fernando de Abascal, the viceroy of Peru, had embarked on a campaign against Quito.

 The Quiteños ended up surrounded by Royalist troops, both to the north and the south, and experienced serious difficulties in feeding themselves.
 They were easily defeated by an army of 5,000 Royalists from Lima and New Granada who advanced with the support of Pasto, Guayaquil and Cuenca.

 Many plotters and members of the Junta were arrested on 24 October 1809, and imprisoned.

 Juan Pío Montúfar demonstrated his willingness to work for the restoration of the legitimate Government and by doing so, escaped imprisonment.

 Mutiny of 2 August 1810

 Relief about the massacre of the prisoners, part of the Independence Monument in Quito.

 On 2 August 1810, a group of Patriots attacked the Royal Barracks of Lima (in Quito) with the intention of freeing the 32 heroes who had participated the previous year in the First Autonomous Government Board (Junta) of Quito.
-They had been accused of crimes of lese majeste, for which the prosecutor requested the death penalty.
+They had been accused of crimes of lèse-majesté, for which the prosecutor requested the death penalty.

 The Patriots attacked two barracks and a prison, but before the prisoners could be liberated, they were butchered by their guards.
 The fighting then spread to the city streets.
 Between 200 and 300 people were killed by Spanish soldiers, and looting produced losses valued between 200 and 500 thousand pesos at the time.

 The massacre, ordered by the Royalist governor, Manuel Ruiz Urriés de Castilla had wide repercussions throughout Hispanic America, as was seen an act of barbarism and justification of the "War to the Death", later decreed by the liberator Simón Bolívar.